 In the discussion of risk-based premiums mentioned previously, it was stated that institutions are categorized in the rate-cell matrix according to their capital subgroup and their supervisory subgroup.
 The former is determined semiannually, using the most recent Report of Condition.
 The latter is determined primarily from an institution's most recent examination rating, although other factors sometimes are considered.
 As required by law, institutions generally are examined every 12 to 18 months.
 Those undertaking unacceptable risks, therefore, would not be penalized by the assessment system unless and until the risk-taking resulted in a supervisory rating downgrade.
-The FDIC is concerned about eroding underwriting standards and other such practices that often appear late in a business cycle in an effort to sustain high profits.
+At this time, the FDIC is concerned about eroding underwriting standards and other such practices that often appear late in a business cycle in an effort to sustain high profits.
 However, this has not yet been reflected in any appreciable movement of institutions out the best-rated, 1A cell of the assessment rate matrix.
 This may be due, in part, to the unavoidable lag in the examination process.
+The FDIC is considering ways to identify in a more timely manner changes in bank practices that result in greater risks to the deposit insurance funds.